Data and Software

 - Stations: Use an online Google maps interface to explore network and station global distribution.

-- Services: The SAGE DMC web services provide access to a variety of information, including
+- Services: The DMC web services provide access to a variety of information, including

-- Data and metadata from the SAGE DMC databases
+- Data and metadata from the DMC databases

 - Time series processing services

 - Software: EarthScope creates and hosts time-series related software.
 These can be subdivided into two broad categories:

 - Tools: Various online tools provide direct web-based access to raw data, event data, and metadata.

 - Support: EarthScope provides researchers with several methods of support: